kiwitcms/kiwitcms.github.io/content/2021-11-01-how-many-subscriptions.markdown

 --
 > Note that you can still deploy Kiwi TCMS with a 1x subscription inside organization
 > with thousands of testers.
 Or even no subscription at all.
 Do you really value your
-> testing infrastructure so low ?
+> testing infrastructure that low though?

 Ready ?
 [Explore subscriptions](/#subscriptions)!